QuadnucYard/ourchat-typ/README.md

 ### Theme Customization Scope

-Built-in themes provide a solid foundation but don't cover every possible customization.
-You're encouraged to:
+Built-in themes provide a solid foundation but don’t cover every possible customization.
+You’re encouraged to:

 - Extend existing themes for minor modifications using `theme` and `layout` parameters.
 - Create entirely new themes for different platforms or unique designs with basic blocks.
 Refer to the source code of built-in themes as implementation guides